-Have you ever wondered if there are things you could be doing to help your baby or toddler’s cognitive development or promote their natural intelligence?
-Well there are, and they’re pretty easy once you know the basics which is why we at The Wriggler have created the Help Them Learn Series to get you started!
+Have you ever wondered how to promote cognitive development in your infant or toddler?
+Or if there are simple activities you could be doing to help promote their natural intelligence?
+Well there are, and they’re pretty easy once you know the basics, which is why we at The Wriggler have created the Help Them Learn Series to get you started!

 What do we at The Wriggler know?